JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 ## Descriptive-explorative features together with targeted checks

-We include here R packages that perform targeted data quality checks, but also provide descriptive or explorative features.
+These packages perform targeted data quality checks, but also provide descriptive or explorative features.
 These packages also generate data quality assessment reports that allow for rating data quality issues.

 -   `r pkg("pointblank", priority = "core")` is a general-purpose package for data quality assessments.
 Data quality checks are included via specific validation functions that the user can compile into an "agent".
 This enables to create customized reports for data quality.
-The package also provides a pre-set report, which includes a data overview and some figures (e.g., pairwise plots of variables, correlation heat map, and a visualization of missing values).
+The package also provides a pre-defined report, which includes a data overview and some figures (e.g., pairwise plots of variables, correlation heat map, and a visualization of missing values).

--   `r pkg("dataReporter", priority = "core")` provides a pre-set report including a data overview, some checks (e.g., for potential data type mismatches, miscoded missing values or outliers), and a summary for each variable.
+-   `r pkg("dataReporter", priority = "core")` provides a pre-defined report including a data overview, some checks (e.g., for potential data type mismatches, miscoded missing values or outliers), and a summary for each variable.
 This package is the successor of `r pkg("dataMaid")`.

 -   `r pkg("dataquieR", priority = "core")` is designed to conduct data quality assessments in data collections for epidemiological research.
      It makes strong use of metadata (e.g., collected in a spreadsheet) and checks the formal compliance of study data with expectations defined in the metadata.
 The concept of the package follows the data quality framework of [Schmidt et al. (2020)](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-021-01252-7).